gamache/hyperresource/README.md

 # HyperResource

-a self-inflating client for hypermedia APIs
+A self-inflating client for hypermedia APIs.

 ## About

 HyperResource is a client library for hypermedia web services.

+It makes using a generic hypermedia client library as elegant and easy as using a well-written custom library.

 It is usable with no configuration other than API root endpoint, but also allows incoming data types to be extended with Ruby code.

 HyperResource supports the